codes.benchmark package

 codes.benchmark.bench_fcts.evaluate_sparse(model, surr_name, test_loader, timesteps, n_train_samples, conf)#

-Evaluate the performance of the surrogate model with sparse training data.
+Evaluate the sparse-data training performance of the surrogate model in log-space (Δdex).

 Parameters:

-• n_train_samples (int) – The number of training samples in the full dataset.
+• n_train_samples (int) – Number of training samples in the full dataset.

 Returns: